St. Louis County Public Health & Human Services

 Based Services

-The Home & Community Based Services division serves children and adults who may benefit from services/supports for needs related to disabilities, chronic illness, brain injuries, developmental disabilities, and aging.
+The Home & Community Based Services division serves children and adults who may benefit from services/supports for needs related to disabilities, brain injuries, developmental disabilities, and aging.

 Here’s a snapshot of some of the ways we serve our community: